 - Pareto's Law teaches how 80% of your results come from 20% of your efforts.
 I've found this true in my own life as well as business and investing, and it has also been true for my coaching clients.
 Now we have research showing it's equally true when examining stock market winners because it's a basic truth of life.
 The bulk of any stock index average's performance comes from a tiny selection of stocks, just as the bulk of the results in your life can be attributed to just a few key decisions.
 Focusing on getting those few key stocks or key decisions right can make or break your success.

 - Trend-following as a risk management discipline works regardless of which trading vehicle you apply it to.
-It doesn’t matter whether it’s mutual funds, ETFs, commodity futures, or (in this case) individual stocks.
+It doesn't matter whether it's mutual funds, ETFs, commodity futures, or (in this case) individual stocks.
 Similarly, the concept is equally valid in managing your life, relationships, and health.
 The reason is simple: trend-following, when applied correctly, limits downside volatility and risk.
-It’s a basic mathematical truth that must always be adhered to – you must always manage your risk of loss to acceptable levels.
-This helps keep your portfolio and life on a positive track so you consistently achieve higher highs and higher lows – and that’s as good as it gets in this world.
+It's a basic mathematical truth that must always be adhered to – you must always manage your risk of loss to acceptable levels.
+This helps keep your portfolio and life on a positive track so you consistently achieve higher highs and higher lows – and that's as good as it gets in the investment world.

 - Finally, fat-tailed, non-normal distributions are investment and life reality.
 Academia teaches normal distributions, but the mathematical evidence disagrees.
 It's the flip-side to the trend-following argument made above that statistically proves why risk management is an essential portfolio and life management discipline.
 It provides the statistical backbone showing empirically why these principles work in practice and the problems they solve (avoiding fat-tailed losses).